wejs/docs/docs/features/hooks-and-events-order.md

 Hooks and events is the default extension inteface in we.js projects.

-Hooks have callbacks powered by simple-hook-callback and events is node EventListener instance
+Hooks have callbacks powered by **simple-hook-callback** and events is node.js EventListener instance

 Events and hooks is avaible in we object as `we.events` , `we.hooks` and plugin instance `plugin.events` and `plugin.hooks`

-# List of hooks and events ordered by execution:
+# List of core hooks and events ordered by execution:

 ## On We.js bootstrap